prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/22_society.md

 Man is a (self-proclaimed) social animal.
 Some more than others.
 I feel more comfortable associating myself with the latter group.
 I do not enjoy social gatherings much, interacting with strangers.
 I am comfortable discussing random topics with my few close friends and family.
 However, these random topics often include discussing perspectives on various social issues.
 Here, I intend to curate some of those views of mine.

+### Appreciating evolution of a language

+(Sep 14, 2020)

+I often face this dichotomy - flowery English or minialististic encodings.
+[Short Messaging Services (SMS)](http://aritrasarkar.com/creative-corner/the-night-is-long/#shortened-my-skills) used to be really popular in my high-school days.
+It had a limit of 80 characters per SMS, with a monthly pack limiting the number of such texts.
+I can imagine it will be extremely difficult to imagine such a World, for kids who have grown up with WhatsApp and Facebook.
+Pretty much as difficult as it was for us, to imagine that, our parents waited for weeks for handwritten letters or had to rush to nearby telegram offices to send messages.

+Some changes that happen in human civilization are so rapid that in the larger scheme of things often whiz past and perish within the neural cavities of an isolated generation.
+SMS language seems to me as one of them.
+We invented words to represent ideas, found general rules of redundancy on English spellings (e.g. vowels don't matter), conditioned decompressing the meaning based on context - striving towards the theoretical limit of channel efficiency of information coding in the truest Shannonic sense.

+It taught me but one thing.
+Language, like society, is ever evolving.
+It is not a hard requirement to follow the Oxford dictionary.
+What matters is to *express yourself such that the information is conveyed as close to your intention as is permitted by the resources you are willing to commit*.
+A spelling mistake shouldn't matter much, specially if that captures a [snapshot](https://charuagrawal.com/thoughts/) in time, They are like the mutations in out genes.
+When enough people make them they survive, the same way that many Indian words are now enlisted in British English lexicons.

+On the flipside, I love linguistic artistry - synonyms, idioms, puns, etc. that adds richness and vigour to a language.
+The resolution indeed is similar to my alignment between science and art.
+The necessary and the inevitable.
+The explainable and the creative.

 ### Social media

 (Sep 13, 2020)